JustECook/FlashCards-the-Game/README.md

 # More-Flash-Cards

-(NOT CURRENTLY WORKING)
 Random flash cards populate at the push of a button

 Another useful study tool.
 User's will click on a button to produce a random flash card.
 They will then have to enter the value in the provided text field.

 Updates:
-1. Added button to generate new number on card from 1 - 10.
+1. Added validation to check if input values match number displayed
+2. Added point system to award point for every correct answer
+3. Inputs clear after answer is checked

 Future Updates:
-1. Get 'check' button to verify typed entry matches number displayed.
-If correct, score counter increases
-2. Add timer for competition
+1. Add timer
+2. Temporarily change card colors based on correct/incorrect answers